askedrelic/libgreader/README.md

 # libgreader readme
 libgreader is a Python library for authenticating and interacting with the unofficial Google Reader API.
-It currently supports all major user authentication methods (ClientLogin, OAuth, OAuth2) and aims to simplify the many features that Google Reader offers.
-RSS ain't dead yet!
+It currently supports all major user authentication methods (ClientLogin, OAuth2) and aims to simplify the many features that Google Reader offers.
+RSS ain't dead yet (but Google Reader may be)!

 Licensed under the MIT license: [http://www.opensource.org/licenses/mit-license.php]()

+## Current Status
+As of March 2013, Google plans to shutdown down Google Reader on July 1st, 2013, which kind of makes this library not so useful.

+There are plans to recreate the Google Reader API in several open source projects, so perhaps this library could be extended to support multiple APIs.
+At present, the author is waiting to see how things turn out and what course of action would make the most sense.

 ## Features